Find out if direct access

 treatment is covered

-Bupa offer three different levels of cancer cover on their Bupa By You policies: Full Cancer Cover, NHS Cancer Cover Plus and No Cancer Cover.
+Bupa offer three different levels of cancer cover on their Bupa By You policies: Full Cancer Cover and No Cancer Cover.
 Bupa’s full cancer cover option covers you for all eligible inpatient and outpatient treatment.
-Should you opt for NHS Cancer Cover Plus, Bupa will pay for cancer treatment should the treatment or procedure you require not be covered on the NHS.
 The No Cancer Cover option covers you for no cancer treatment, therefore you would use the NHS.
 More on cancer cover.

 Bupa offer a 24/7 virtual GP app accessible to all policy holders.
 The app aims to give you an appointment within two hours of requesting one.
 Not only does the app allow you to speak to a GP from the comfort of your own home, but you can also book an appointment with an Advanced Nurse Practitioner and a Prescribing Pharmacist.